-Opinion | Trump and Biden each say the other is in China’s pocket.
-It’s sleazy for both.
+Opinion | Trump and Biden alike have stooped to demagoguery about China

 The Opinions section is looking for stories of how the coronavirus has affected people of all walks of life.
 Write to us.

 Mr. Biden, for his part, is vilifying Mr. Trump for making diplomatic statements about Mr. Xi at the outset of the pandemic.
 Worse, his ad portrays Mr. Trump as submitting to “the Chinese,” as opposed to Mr. Xi’s government, a formulation that more than one observer has described as racist and possibly harmful to Asian Americans.
-The ad by the pro-Biden American Bridge 21st Century PAC claims that “Trump . . . sent China our supplies”; in fact the State Department only facilitated the delivery of donations by private charities — and China has since shipped many tons of supplies to U.S. hot spots.
+The ad by the pro-Biden American Bridge 21st Century PAC claims that “Trump . . . sent China our supplies”; in fact, the State Department only facilitated the delivery of donations by private charities — and China has since shipped many tons of supplies to U.S. hot spots.

-Mr. Trump and Mr. Biden ought to have a serious debate about how to manage the challenge posed by the Xi regime.
+Mr. Trump and Mr. Biden ought to have a serious debate about how to manage the challenge the Xi regime poses.
 The sort of smears in which they are now trafficking will only make it harder for either of them to find support for responsible policies.

 Read more: